👀 Solink Secure Summit 2025 is open for registration.

 Here are 28 ways to prevent internal theft:

-1. Install a cloud video surveillance system.
+1. Install a cloud video security system.

 2. Be careful during hiring.